pierzchalski/rfcs/text/0000-proc-macro-expansion-api.md

 The method `call_from` is a builder-pattern method to set what the calling scope is for the macro.

 The method `expand` consumes the macro call, resolves the definition, applies it to the provided input in the configured expansion setting, and returns the resulting token tree or a failure diagnostic.
+For resolution:

+* If the scope of `path` is anywhere other than that of `Span::def_site()`, then the macro definition is resolved in that scope.
+* If the scope of `path` is that of `Span::def_site()`, then the macro definition is resolved in the crate defining the current macro (as opposed to being resolved using the imports in the token stream _produced by_ the current macro).
+This allows proc macros to expand macros from crates that aren't available to or provided by the caller.

 ### Calling Scopes